subframe7536/vscode-custom-ui-style/README.md

 ## FAQ

+### What is modified

+ALL modifications are located in VSCode's installation directory, and modified files are backed up with `custom-ui-style` suffix in same directory.
+See all file paths in [path.ts](https://github.com/subframe7536/vscode-custom-ui-style/tree/main/src/path.ts)

+When reload config, the extension will check backup file first, then read content from backup file and overwrite the original file with patches.
+Finally try to reload window or restart APP.

 ### No Effect

 If you are using Windows or Linux, make sure you have closed all the VSCode windows and then restart.